-The Obama administration announced today it will wait for a year (coincidentally until after the elections) before requiring religious organizations to comply with an ObamaCare mandate that they provide coverage for contraception — including controversial drugs that can abort an early pregnancy.
+The Obama administration announced today it will wait for a year (coincidentally until after the elections) before requiring religious organizations to comply with an Obamacare mandate that they provide coverage for contraception — including controversial drugs that can abort an early pregnancy.

-This is an outrage.
-This all started with a decision by the Obama administration last summer listing the “preventive” services that must be covered by health plans under ObamaCare without any charge to patients.
-The list included contraception.
+This started with a decision by the Obama administration last summer listing the “preventive” services that must be covered by health plans under Obamacare without charge to patients, and the list included contraception.

 This is another assault on the Constitution and the First Amendment’s guarantee of religious liberty.
 The U.S. Conference of Catholic Bishops (USCCB) called the federal regulation an “unprecedented threat to individual and institutional religious freedom.”